stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

 ---
 **NOTE**

-Sometimes PSyclone will generate invalid PSy-layer code if the kernel arguments in the wrong order.
+Sometimes PSyclone will generate invalid PSy-layer code if the user makes a mistake in the ordering of the kernel arguments.
 This happens because there is currently no validation of the arguments supplied in the Algorithm layer.
 This support will be implemented in the future.

 ---